rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 and evening, and on Sunday morning.

 - DEPARTURE: The final lecture, awards presentations, and goodbyes will be completed by 11:00 on Friday morning August 2.
-Shuttles will be scheduled so that participants gets to the airport more than an hour before their flights.
 Please plan your departing flights are for that Friday after 2 PM.
+Shuttles will get participants the airport more than an hour before their flights. <br>
 It might be possible to stay overnight in the dorm on Friday night, but everyone needs to be away by early Saturday morning, August 3.